HISKP-LQCD/sLapH-projection-NG/doc/New_Subduction.md

 This works fine for $\vec d^2 \leq 3$.
 With $\vec d = (0, 0, 2)$ we have the
 same little group as for $\vec d = (0, 0, 1)$, but the $\vec d$ is different.
 This needs to be addressed.
 As we are interested in low momenta at this point, this corner is cut for now.

-Tasks:

-- Do it for all rotated momenta
-- Do it for all applicable irreps
-- Do it for all relative momenta $\vec q$
-- Do it for all irrep rows
+We just use `Keys[IrrepDGammaAssoc[]]` to get all the momenta that we have little groups for.

+We just iterate through all $\vec d_\text{tot}$, then we iterate through all irreps and then iterate through all relative momenta.
+Using our `MakeGroupSum` function we construct the operators that will make up the GEVP.
+Later on we need to take the outer product in order to obtain the actual GEVP.

 ---